Nobel Prize in economics awarded to Paul Milgrom and Robert Wilson | DW | 12.10.2020

 Auctions are used to buy and sell a variety of goods and services, including electricity, financial assets, fishing quotas and emissions allowances.

 The two economists designed rules for the US Federal Communications Commission's 1994 auction of radio frequencies to telecom operators.
-Their format has since been used to allocate licenses worth tens of billions globally.
+Their format has since been used to allocate licenses worth billions globally.

+"The two researchers deservedly received the Nobel Prize for economics.
+They had been under discussion for quite some time," Achim Wambach, president of the Centre for European Economic Research (ZEW) in Germany's Mannheim, told DW shortly after the announcement.
+Wambach had the two on his shortlist of probable winners.

+"They set standards for the auctioning of radio frequencies that are used worldwide and are continuously being further developed," Wambach said.

 Milgrom said he received news of their win "in a strange way.''